JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 Determines if a given year is a leap year or not.

 A leap year is defined as all years divisible by 4, except for years divisible by 100 that are not also divisible by 400.
 Years divisible by 400 are leap years.
-2000 is a eap year.
+2000 is a leap year.
 1900 is not a leap year.

 ```
 FUNCTION IsLeapYear (BYVAL nYear AS LONG = 0) AS BOOLEAN